 Whether you choose to believe it or not, the colours we choose to have in our homes can affect our moods.
 You may not have realised, but sometimes the colour on the walls of the rooms you are in can affect how you feel.

 For this reason it is important to choose the colour scheme for your home carefully, including the kitchen.
-As the kitchen is one of the rooms in your home you will spend a decent amount of time in, it will be important that you feel good about where you are.
+The kitchen is one of the rooms in your home you will spend a decent amount of time in.
+Which is why it will be important that you feel good when you’re in the area.

 Is Your Kitchen Small?

 If you are working with a small kitchen area then you will need to make some wise decisions that will help make the area feel more open.
 The way you use your storage space, for example, is important but the colours you choose will also have an effect.

 Choosing dark colours will make the area appear even smaller than it is, whereas light colours will give the impression that the kitchen area is bigger, more open and airy.

 If you do want bold colours in your kitchen it’s a good idea to remember that you may want to eventually change these.
 For this reason it’s recommended that the bold colours are done on something that is more affordable to change such as paint on a feature wall.

 Having the more costly items such as bench tops in neutral colours means these will not clash with a bold colour but then in the event you become tired of the bold feature wall or accents in the kitchen then changing the paint won’t cost as much as changing the bench top or cupboard doors.

 A splash of yellow is a great way to make a kitchen feel more sunny and welcoming.
 A pale yellow in a small kitchen area can also help give a brighter more open effect.